 Twilight dragged herself up and walked the few steps over to sit next to her.

 “I wish I was like you, Twilight.
 I wish ponies would look at me like they look at you.”
 Trixie lay down on the floor with her hooves under her head.
 Twilight sat and watched her sadly as Trixie sang quietly to herself.

 Trixie wiped a tear from her eye as she finished.

 “What is that song?”
 Twilight asked quietly.

-“I'm investigating my old family legacy", Twilight said.
-"I think I'll be staying here in Dappleshore a while, maybe I'll buy this old place … spruce it back up, you know.
-Would you like to stay and maybe help me?"
+“I'm investigating my old family legacy,” Twilight said with a nod towards the painting.
+“I think I'll be staying here in Dappleshore for a while.
+Maybe I'll buy this old place and spruce it back up.
+Would you like to stay and maybe help me with that?”

 Trixie turned back to look at Twilight.
 “I … I would like that.”

 Twilight gave Trixie a tired smile.
 “Then it's a deal,” she said and rested her head on her hooves with a tired sigh.

 Trixie watched her for a time before nodding at her hooves.
 “I'm really sorry about those burns.
 I thought you could get free of the ropes easily.”